 Example Blog Post: “What Brexit Might Mean for Lafayette Real Estate”

 Whenever a big news story breaks, people inevitably ask one question.
 How will this affect me and my family?
-Blogging about how interest rate hikes, crime rates, elections, or other news affects your local market can be extremely helpful for your visitors.
-This can show your leads that you’re enough of a local expert to predict trends.
+Using big news stories about how interest rate hikes, crime rates, elections, or other news affects your local market can be extremely helpful ideas for your real estate blog.

 Example Blog Post: “15 Restaurants in Tampa You Need to Try This Weekend”

-“Realize you’re not selling the home, you’re selling the experiences the person is going to have in that home.
-I.e. their kid growing up, the new neighbors, the surrounding community, etc. One easy way to do this is to piggyback another company’s following.
-Specifically, I would write a blog post on the best places to eat in my county, because big surprise, people who eat also buy homes.
-After writing the post, similar to this one, contact each of the companies you have mentioned in the article and tell them they are featured this leads to around 50% of the companies sharing the article on your their social channels.”
+“Realize you’re not selling the home, you’re selling the experiences the person is going to have in that home…like their kid growing up, the new neighbors, the surrounding community, etc. One easy way to do this is to piggyback on another company’s following.
+Specifically, I would write a blog post on the best places to eat in my county, because big surprise—people who eat also buy homes.”

 Seth Lejeune, Pennsylvania Realtor

 Example Blog Post: “Trends to Get Rid Of”